manzt/trevorma.nz/posts/001-be-assertive.md

 My view is a bit softer: <ins>writing assertions shows humility</ins>.
 They're meant for things that should never happen — so in theory, we shouldn't need them at all, right?
 But bugs _do_ happen.
-Assertions surface the moment when reality breaks our expectations, giving us a chance to revise our understanding.
+Assertions surface moments when reality breaks our expectations, giving us a chance to either fix the system to uphold our expectations or revise our understanding.
 Making those assumptions explicit helps clarify intent and strengthen the code (far better than a comment).

 Assertions are not unique to TypeScript.
 Many languages provide dedicated syntax or elevated constructs for writing them, rather than relying on a custom